Portuguese Podengo (Medium Wire)

 Common inquiries about the breed

-Is the Portuguese Podengo good with children?
+Is the Portuguese Podengo suitable for apartment living?

 Do they get along with other pets?